zhy0216-collection/xtimr/README.md

 xtimr
 =======

-A project helps you to understand how you waste your time on web.
+A project helps you to understand how you waste your time on Chrome.

-[Segmentfault](http://segmentfault.com/) hackathon @BeiJing 2014 project with teammates: @Arnoldnuo, @angelazou and @mut0u.
+[Segmentfault](http://segmentfault.com/) hackathon @BeiJing 2014 project with teammates: @Arnoldnuo, @angelazou @mut0u, and @zhy0216.

 ### Server install